BeamMW/docs-gitbook/dev/using-beam-shaders.md

 Beam shaders are deployed via CLI wallet which can be found on our [website](https://dappnet.beam.mw/downloads/).
 This tutorial uses Windows Command Prompt, but users can substitute [Mac](shader-sdk-mac.md) and Linux commands if desired.

 Create a `shader` folder in your hard drive, and transfer CLI wallet archive.
-The `shader` folder should contain two files: two files: the `CLI wallet archive` and wallet `config` file.&#x20;
+The `shader` folder should contain two files: two files: the `CLI wallet archive` and wallet `config` file.

 {% hint style="danger" %}
 For this tutorial, we will use our DAppnet's `wallet.db`(for testing purposes only.
 This practice is not recommended with wallets containing real assets).